 In some situations, employees get along well with their managers.
 Their personalities gel, and with so little friction in the workplace, they come to forget all about the boss-employee dynamic that exists beneath the surface.

 Sadly, situations like these are rarer than we might like to think.

 Trying to be everybody’s buddy at the same time as overseeing their work can eventually run into problems and in some cases, be met with suspicion from your team, who’ll interpret your attempts to befriend them as insincere.

 By all means, extend the hand of friendship to the people you work with, but don’t be surprised (or offended!) if they’re reluctant to take it right away.

-Be a Control Freak
+Be a control freak

 Nobody likes working under a manager who over-delegates.
 On the flipside, though, you should be careful not to keep your staff on too short a rein.

-A good manager knows how and when to delegate, trusting the members of their team to follow instructions and carry out work unsupervised.
+When it comes to leading a team, a good manager knows how and when to delegate, trusting the members of their team to follow instructions and carry out work unsupervised.
 By trying to take on the bulk of the work yourself, you not only risk burnout, but your team will come to resent you and will start looking for more challenging positions elsewhere.

 Besides, how will you ever know what your team are really capable of if you don’t give them the freedom to do their thing?

 Take the credit for your team’s work